AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 2. Download patches.

-    In this example, the following patches to virtio drivers are downloaded: `0001-virtio.patch`.
+    In this example, `0001-virtio.patch` is downloaded.

     ```
     cd /usr/src/sys/dev/virtio/